Adrian Seligman: Naval commando

 Caique of the Levant Schooner Flotilla, commanded by Seligman during World War II.

 At the onset of WWII, Seligman was a sub-lieutenant in the Royal Naval Reserve.
 Initially, Seligman worked in minesweeping operations and commanded a destroyer.
 In 1941, Seligman and other reserve officers conducted a special operations mission to bring five ships from Russia to Syria through the German blockade at the Dardanelles.
 In this mission, Seligman commanded a camouflaged oiltanker called Olinda.

 From 1942 to 1944, Seligman commanded the Levant Schooner Flotilla, a special operations group in the Aegean Sea.
 To accomplish this Seligman disguised Greek fishing caïques while outfitting them with military equipment.
 Caïques were operated by crews of 5–6 and were armed with 20mm cannons, Browning machine guns and Vickers aircraft machine guns.
 The vessels often operated under cover of darkness, landing or picking up commandos, rescuing partisans, and intercepting or raiding small German forces.
 Many ships were powered by Matilda tank engines and used long-range radios taken from Kittyhawk (P-40) fighter aircraft.
 Seligman was promoted to the rank of Commander at end of the war and awarded his DSC for bravery.
 His brother won the MC in the Army.

 Writing and later life

 After WWII, Seligman lived in Malta and wrote children's books about life at sea.
 In 1947, he wrote a book about his wartime experiences, No Stars to Guide.

-In 1950, he was remarried, to Rosemary Grimble, daughter of British diplomat Sir Arthur Grimble, with whom he had two sons.
+He remarried in 1950 to Rosemary Grimble, daughter of British diplomat Sir Arthur Grimble, with whom he had two sons—including bassist Matthew Seligman.
 In 1958, in London, Seligman founded a technical press agency.

 After retirement, in 1994, he published another book on sailing, The Slope of the Wind; in 1996, he published a second account of the war, War in the Islands.